Method to display data sets for analysis.

 The visualization needs for scientific computing have increased tremendously in recent years.
 Simple visualization tools such as plots or charts are no longer sufficient to peer through large data sets.
 A slew of visualization tools and associated hardware have been developed to meet these demands.

-Users needing remote access to visualization can get it using NICE, web-based interface for remote access to MSI resources.
+Users needing remote access to visualization can get it using NICE, a web-based interface for remote access to MSI resources.

 MSI staff with specialization in visualization work as consultants with various faculty, staff, and students.